natobits/DeepLearning-WinogradConvolution/README.md

 For performance reasons, a fast blas such as mkl-gemm or openblas is preferred.

 ## Building
-The project only requires header files written in C++ and supports both W
+The project only requires header files written in C++ and supports both Windows and Linux.
+This version was built on V